Use Excel HOUR Function to get an hour value from a valid time value. In simple words, it will return hour from a time.

 If you convert that date into an integer by changing its format, you’ll get to know that it has time value as decimals.

-In above example, I have used HOUR Function with Excel NOW Function to get dynamic hour integer which will update every time when I recalculate my worksheet or reopen my workbook.
+In the below example, I have used HOUR Function with NOW Function to get dynamic hour integer which will update every time when I recalculate my worksheet or reopen my workbook.